Eva Ionesco: Career

 At the age of 5, Eva became her mother's favorite photo model.
 Irina Ionesco's erotic photographs of her young daughter Eva have been a source of controversy since they first appeared in the 1970s.
 Eva also modeled for other photographers such as Jacques Bourboulon.

 She is the youngest model ever to appear in a Playboy nude pictorial, since she was featured at age 11 in the October 1976 issue of the Italian edition of the magazine in a set by Bourboulon.
 In that picture, she posed nude at a beach.
 Another of her nude pictorials, in the November 1978 issue of the Spanish edition of Penthouse, was a selection of her mother's photographs.
 She also appeared on the cover page of Der Spiegel at the age of 12 completely nude.
 The issue was later expunged from the magazine's records.

-Eva Ionesco made her film début at the age of 11 in 1976, playing a child in Roman Polanski's film The Tenant.
+She made her film début at the age of 11 in 1976, playing a child in Roman Polanski's film The Tenant.
 A short time later she was cast in films of the mid-1970s such as Maladolescenza (also known as Puppy Love).
+In the 1980s, Ionesco attended the prestigious acting school Amandiers, directed by Patrice Chéreau and Pierre Romans.

 Eva claimed her story served as inspiration for Louis Malle's film Pretty Baby.
-In the 1980s, she attended the prestigious acting school Amandiers, directed by Patrice Chéreau and Pierre Romans.